katholiek-onderwijs-vlaanderen/sri4node/README.md

 - `request` is the Express.js [request][express-request] object for this operation.
 - `response` is the Express.js [response][express-response] object for this operation.
 - `database` is a database object (see above) that you can use for querying the database.
 - `me` is the security context of the user performing the current HTTP operation.
-This is the result of the `identity` function.
+This is the result of the `getme` function.
 - `batch` an array of the operations requested.
 Each element has attributes `href` and `verb`.

 The function must return a [Q promise][kriskowal-q].